0xleal/advent-of-code-2025/day-1/README.md

 Analyze the rotations in your attached document.
 What's the actual password to open the door?

-Your puzzle answer was 1168.

-The first half of this puzzle is complete!
-It provides one gold star: \*

 --- Part Two ---

 You're sure that's the right password, but the door won't open.
 You knock, but nobody answers.
 You build a snowman while you think.